ALavault/alavault.github.io/_posts/2020-07-13-mixing_tuto_5_compressor.md

 ## 1. Inside a compressor

-A *dynamic range compressor*, commonly refered as *compressor* is a device or software designed to reduce the volume of loud sounds or amplifies quiet sounds : it is effectively reducing/compressing an audio signal's dynamic range.
+A *dynamic range compressor*, commonly referred as *compressor* is a device or software designed to reduce the volume of loud sounds or amplifies quiet sounds : it is effectively reducing/compressing an audio signal's dynamic range.

 ![inside_comp](/assets/img/posts/comp.jpg){:class="img-responsive"}

-The picture above shows the two main structure of compressors : feedback and feedforward.
-Feedback compressor are generally older in design than feedforward compressors.
+The picture above shows the two main structure of compressors : feedback and feed-forward.
+Feedback compressor are generally older in design than feed-forward compressors.

 The *detector circuit* is a circuit (generally an enveloppe detector) used to control the VCA.